johnpeart/johnpeart.github.io/src/posts/blogpost/2017-04-21-eurovision-first-listens.md

   semifinal: 1
   final: true
   commentary: |
-    This track sounds like I imagine a UFO's engine sounds.
-It's fun.
-It's spacey-wacey.
+    This track sounds like I imagine a UFO’s engine sounds.
+It’s fun.
+It’s spacey-wacey.
 I like it, but don't love it.

 - country: "Portugal"
   song: "Amar Pelos Dois"